Harpreetkh/credit-card-customer-churn-analysis/README.md

 # Project Credit Card Churn Analysis

-**Project Credit Card Churn Analysis** is a comprehensive data analysis project focused on exploring and understanding the factors that influence customer attrition in the credit card industry.
-Using a real-world dataset, this project investigates how customer demographics, financial behavior, and product usage patterns impact churn rates.
+**Project Credit Card Churn Analysis** is a comprehensive group data analysis project focused on exploring and understanding the factors that influence customer attrition in the credit card industry.
+Using a real-world dataset from Kaggle, this project investigates how customer demographics, financial behaviour, and product usage patterns impact churn rates.
 The analysis includes data transformation, Power BI dashboard creation, and hypothesis validation to provide actionable insights for customer retention strategies.
+The project incorporates data extraction, transformation, visualisation, and business insights using Python and Power BI.

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 ## Dataset Content
 The dataset used in this project is sourced from [Kaggle: Bank Churners Dataset](https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers).
-It contains records of credit card customers, capturing both demographic and financial attributes that may influence customer churn behavior.
+It contains records of credit card customers, capturing both demographic and financial attributes that may influence customer churn behaviour.

 **Features include:**
 - `Customer_Age`: Age of the customer (numeric)